BenjuhminStewart/BenjuhminStewart/README.md

 - 👋 Hi, I’m Benjamin Stewart
 - 👀 I am a software engineer out of University of Washington - Tacoma campus.
-- 🌱 I am the Co-Founder of MyFi financing website.
 - 💞️ I’m looking to collaborate on many different projects with anyone who is willing
 - 📫 How to reach me @benrstewart.12@gmail.com